 CPU Initialization is executed by the RESET pin.
-The MSM80C86's RESET High signal is required for greater than 4 clock cycles.
+The MSM80C86A's RESET High signal is required for greater than 4 clock cycles.

-The rising edge of RESET terminates the present operation immediately.
-The falling edge of RESET triggers the internal reset sequence for approximately 10 clock cycles.
-After the internal reset sequence is finished, normal operation occurs from absolute location FFFFOH.
+The Rising edge of RESET terminates present operation immediately.
+The Falling edge of RESET triggers an internal reset sequence for approximately 10 clock cycles.
+Afer the internal reset sequence is finished normal operation occurs from absolute location FFFFOH.

-Interrup operation is classified as softwarer or hardware, and hardware interrupt is classified as nonmaskable or maskable.
+Interrupt operation is classified as software or hardware, and hardware interrupt is classified as non-maskable or maskable.

-Interrupt causes a new program location, as defined an interrupt pointer table, according to interrupt type.
-Absolute ocations 00000H through 003FFH are reserved for the interrupt pointer table.
-The interrupt pointer table consists of 256 elements.
-Each element is
+An interrupt causes a new program location defined on the interrupt pointer table, according to the interrupt type.
+Absolute locations 00000H through 003FFH are reserved for the interrupt pointer table.
+The interrupt pointer table consists of 256-elements.
+Each element is 4 bytes in size and corresponds to an

-4 bytes in size and corresponds to an 8 bit type number which is sent from the interrupt request device during the interrupt asknowledge cycle.
+8 bit type number which is sent from an interrupt interrupt request device during the interrupt acknowledge cycle.

-The MSM80C86 has a Non-maskable Interrupt (NMI) which is of a higher priority than the maskable interrupt request (INTR).
+The MSM80C86A has a Non-maskable Interrupt (NMI) which is of higher priority than the maskable interrupt request (INTR).

 The NMI request pulse width needs a minimum of 2 clock cycles.
-NMI will be serviced at the end of the current instruction or between string manipulations.
+The NMI will be serviced at the end of the current instruction or between string manipulations.

-The MSM80C86 provides an another interrupt request (INTR) which can be masked by software.
-IMTR is level triggered, so it must be held until the interrupt request is acknowledged.
+The MSM80C86A provides another interrupt request (INTR) which can be masked by software.
+INTR is level triggered, so it must be held until the interrupt request is acknowledged.

-INTR will be serviced at the end of the current instruction or between string manipulations.
+INTR will be serviced at the end of the aurrent instruction or between string manipulations,